aneurysmjs/uselazy/README.md

 # uselazy

-react hook for lazy load and code-split react components for further use.
+react hook for lazy load and code-split react components or whatever you want.

-NOTE: at the moment this ONLY support dynamic imports where's a default export.
+NOTE: at the moment this ONLY supports dynamic imports for React components where's a default export.

 named exports will be handle soon.